A Useless Message

 -- copyright Joan Tollifson 2010 --

-This chapter is copyrighted material excerpted from the book Painting the Sidewalk with Water: Talks and Dialogs about Nonduality, published by Non-duality Press / New Harbinger, and is from a talk and dialog held in Chicago.
+This chapter is copyrighted material excerpted from the book Painting the Sidewalk with Water: Talks and Dialogs about Nonduality, currently published by New Sarum Press.
 Please do not repost without permission from the publisher.
 Thank you!

 back to “outpourings“ menu